 “Conan, what is most important in training?”
 I think Arnold would put his sword aside, take a deep look into your eyes and answer with: “Sustainability!”
 Not very exciting, right?
 Perhaps it helps if you play the Conan soundtrack while reading this.
-But still, the ability to work out week after week, month over month, every year without having to pause or suffering any set backs, is of great importance.
+But still, the ability to work out week after week, month over month, year after year without having to pause or suffering any set backs, is of great importance.
 It allows you to build constant forward momentum and this is where the magic happens.
 So, how do you achieve this?

 A good training plan is a piece oft art, even though most of the time it doesn’t look like it: they are often quite simple.
 But to achieve this simplicity, many factors have to be considered:

 - How often do you want to train?
 Or even better: how often are you ABLE to train?
 Do you actually have time for this?
 Can you recover from one workout to the next?
+Does your social life suffer from it?
+Do some muscles need more or less training than others?

 - How much work do you have to do?
 Training volume is suspected to be the key driver of hypertrophy, but more isn’t always more: doing extra volume suffers from diminishing returns while at the same time increasing fatique.